Justice Department Fires Embattled FBI Deputy Director Just Short Of Retirement

 A raw deal?

-McCabe's supporters, led by Comey, say he has been badly mistreated.
+McCabe's supporters, led by Comey, have said before Friday's firing that McCabe has been badly mistreated.
 "Special Agent Andrew McCabe stood tall over the last 8 months, when small people were trying to tear down an institution we all depend on," the former FBI director wrote on Twitter in late January when McCabe announced his retirement.
 "He served with distinction for two decades.
 I wish Andy well."

 Special Agent Andrew McCabe stood tall over the last 8 months, when small people were trying to tear down an institution we all depend on.
 He served with distinction for two decades.
 I wish Andy well.
 I also wish continued strength for the rest of the FBI.
 America needs you.— James Comey (@Comey) January 30, 2018